Triple M Perth: Transmission

-Since being on the FM band, Triple M Perth has broadcast from a transmitter site next to the Channel 7 tower from Bickley in the Perth Hills.
-It shares its transmitter with sister station Mix 94.5 and 96fm.
+Since being on the FM band, the 92.9 station has broadcast from a transmitter site next to the Channel 7 tower from Bickley in the Perth Hills.
+It shares its transmitter with sister station Mix 94.5 and 96FM.
 They use a combiner and share the same antenna array.
 The Bickley site is redundant now and the main site is at Carmel into the same antenna array as Nova 93.7 and Mix 94.5.
 The original AM transmitter for 6PM was at Coffee Point in Applecross.
 The ERP is at 40 kW, covering the north and south of Perth.
-As well as covering Perth, Triple M 92.9 can be heard as far north as New Norcia, south to Waroona and east to Northam.
+As well as covering Perth, Triple M Perth can be heard as far north as New Norcia, south to Waroona and east to Northam.

 Digital radio

 Triple M Perth is simulcast on digital radio in Perth.

-Triple M Perth launched Choose The Hits Jelli, a station only broadcast on digital radio, was launched on 1 February 2010, and closed on 26 May 2010.
+92.9 launched Choose The Hits Jelli, a station only broadcast on digital radio, was launched on 1 February 2010, and closed on 26 May 2010.